pi-lar/neuropil/doc/source/protocol.token.rst

 ****************

 Within the neuropil library we us the aaatoken structure to fulfil authentication, authorization and accounting purposes.
-The usage and meaning of each token for/in each sepcific case is ambigously and sometimes confusing (even for us).
+The usage and meaning of each token for/in each specific case is ambiguously and sometimes confusing (even for us).

-This chapter will try to add the neccessary details how tokens are used.
+This chapter will try to add the necessary details how tokens are used.
 Let us recall first how the token structure is composed before diving into the details:

 .. code-block:: c